rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/tech-ref-info/client-libraries-tools.rst

      $ pip install --upgrade rackspace-monitoring-cli

-**Integration resource: Cloud Monitoring Cookbook**
+**Integration resource: Rackspace Monitoring Cookbook**

-Rackspace Cloud Monitoring provides a cookbook for integrating with `Opscode Chef`_.
+Rackspace Monitoring provides a cookbook for integrating with `Opscode Chef`_.
 Use the following resources to learn how to do the integration:

-- Download the cookbook from the `cookbook cloud monitoring GitHub repository`_.
+- Download the cookbook from the `cookbook rackspace monitoring GitHub repository`_.

-- For information about installing the Chef integration, see the `Cloud Monitoring Automation - Integrate Monitoring with Chef`_ article in the Rackspace Knowledge Center.
+- For information about installing the Chef integration, see the `Rackspace Monitoring Automation - Integrate Monitoring with Chef`_ article in the Rackspace Knowledge Center.